-Assets · · · · · · · · · · · · · · · · · · · Liabilities
+Assets nents as of December 3 Liabilities

-Fund Gross Amounts of Recognized Assets presented Gross Amounts in the Offset in the Statements of Statements of Financial Financial Condition Condition Net Amounts of Assets presented in the Statements of Financial Condition Gross Amounts of Recognized Liabilities presented in the Statements of Financial Condition Gross Amounts Offset in the Statements of Financial Condition Net Amounts of Liabilities presented in the Statements of Financial Condition
+Fund Gross Amounts of Recognized Assets presented in the Statements of Financial Condition Gross Amounts Offset in the Statements of Financial Condition Net Amounts of Assets presented in the Statements of Financial Condition Gross Amounts of Recognized Liabilities presented in the Statements of Financial Condition Gross Amounts Offset in the Statements of Financial Condition Net Amounts of Liabilities presented in the Statements of Financial Condition

-ProShares Ultra Bloomberg Crude Oil
+ProShares Ultra Bloomberg Crude

+Oil A (2.020.202 . • •

 Swap agreements \$ 63,928,293 \$ - \$ 63,928,293 \$ - \$ - \$ -

 ProShares Ultra Euro

-Foreign currency forward contracts 84,150 - 84,150 1,498 - 1,498
+Foreign currency forward

+contracts 84,150 84,150 1,498 1,498

 ProShares Ultra Gold

-Swap agreements 8,639,188 - 8,639,188 -
+Swap agreements 8,639,188 8,639,188

 ProShares Ultra Silver

-Swap agreements 40,591,699 40,591,699 -
+Swap agreements 40,591,699 40,591,699

 ProShares Ultra VIX Short-Term Futures ETF

 Swap agreements 477,437 477,437

 ProShares Ultra Yen

-Foreign currency forward contracts 821 821 93,933 93,933
+Foreign currency forward

+contracts 821 821 93,933 93,933

 ProShares UltraShort Euro

-Foreign currency forward contracts 135,118 135,118 343,159 343,159
+Foreign currency forward

+contracts 135,118 135,118 343,159 343,159

 ProShares UltraShort Gold

 Swap agreements 993,117 993,117

 ProShares UltraShort Silver

 Swap agreements 1,921,414 1,921,414

 ProShares UltraShort Yen

-Foreign currency forward contracts 1,237,168 1,237,168 367,588 367,588
+Foreign currency forward

+contracts 1,237,168 1,237,168 367,588 367,588

-Asset (Liability) amounts shown in the table below represent amounts owed to (by) the Funds for the derivative-related investments at December 31, 2021.
+Asset (Liability) amounts shown in the table below represent amounts owed to (by) the Funds for the derivative-related investments at December 31, 2020.
 These amounts may be collateralized by cash or financial instruments, segregated for the benefit of the Funds or the counterparties, depending on whether the related contracts are in an appreciated or depreciated position at period end.
 Amounts shown in the column labeled "Net Amount" represent the uncollateralized portions of these amounts at period end.
 These amounts may be un-collateralized due to timing differences related to market movements or due to minimum thresholds for collateral movement, as further described above under the caption "Accounting for Derivative Instruments".